stungeye/Applied-Math-For-Games-1/docs/05-advanced-javascript/04-classes.md

 ## Classes are New(ish)

 For the first twenty years Javascript had no `class` keyword.
-Writing object-oriented code was still possible, but we had to use object literals and [prototypal inheritance](https://javascript.info/prototype-inheritance).
+Writing object-oriented code was still possible, but we had to use object literals (as seen above) and [prototypal inheritance](https://javascript.info/prototype-inheritance).

 Classes were added to Javascript in 2015 as part of version 6 of the ECMAScript standard (ES6).
-They are still a moving target wih new features and refinements being added today.
+They are still a moving target with new features and refinements being added today.

 ## Defining a Class